 Post JET-career talk: Using your JET experience of bridging cultures in a global career (Japanese)

 In Japanese, panelists will share their personal stories of continuing with a Japan-related career after JET and time in Japan, their perspectives of Japan business developments abroad, and how the experience of studying Japanese, working and living in Japan has enabled them to contribute to relations between Japan and their home countries.
-As the first USJETAA event to be in Japanese only, READ MORE »
+READ MORE »

 For the second time, Transitions was be co-hosted by PNWJETAA and USJETAA in a virtual capacity.
 This year the theme is jobs in Japan and we featured information about working in Japan after JET.
 Below are the recordings from the 2022 event.